-Redborne Upper School employs a team of Teaching Assistants (TAs), Higher Level Teaching Assistants (HLTAs) and a Learning Support Teacher (with a background within Special School education), all working under the direction of the SENCo, who also teaches within the Learning Support department.
-These staff, together with the SENCo, form the Learning Support team.
+Redborne Upper School employs a team of Teaching Assistants (TAs), Higher Level Teaching Assistants (HLTAs) and a SEND Administrator all of whom work under the direction of the SENDCo, who also teaches within the Learning Support department.
+These staff, together with the SENDCo, form the Learning Support team.
+The SENDCo works very closely, meeting at least once per week, with the SLT link, Nikki Brennan.

-Our TAs work in subject classrooms and the Learning Support area, working with teachers to provide personalised learning programmes for students with special or additional needs.
+Our TAs work both in subject classrooms and within small classroom spaces to provide personalised learning programmes for students with SEND.
 We always try to ensure as high a match as possible between the needs of a student or group of students, the subject in question, and the skills, experience and knowledge of the TA.
 This is to achieve as far as possible a student-centred approach across the curriculum.
-Our TAs therefore develop an improved knowledge of how our students learn best and are better placed to work collaboratively with teachers to deliver lessons designed to minimise an individual's barriers to learning.
+Our TAs therefore develop an improved knowledge of how our students learn best and are better placed to work collaboratively with teachers to deliver lessons designed to minimise a student's barriers to learning.

-There are regular opportunities for Learning Support staff to liaise with teachers to support the learning of our students with SEN including targeted meetings based on areas of need, individuals with SEN and feedback from support staff on supporting individual students that they work closely with.

-We have regular opportunities to run whole staff training based on important special education provision and strategies to utilise in the classroom to ensure effective teaching and learning is maintained for all learners.
+There are regular opportunities for Learning Support staff to liaise with teachers to support the learning of our students with SEND including targeted meetings based on areas of need.
+We have a planned programme of whole staff training based on the needs of students in school.
+These will further develop strategies to utilise in the classroom to ensure effective teaching and learning is maintained for all learners.